+'''

-Note that \land looks like a capital A with the middle line missing.
-That can be a good way to remember that \land is just AND.
+Note that \wedge looks like a capital A with the middle line missing.
+That can be a good way to remember that \wedge is just AND.

+'''

 While we can describe what these do in human language, and we most certainly will, it is clearest to express them as truth tables.
 A truth table is just a listing of all the possible operands ("inputs") to their corresponding expression values ("outputs").